 - Being vegan or vegetarian – a lower intake or complete exclusion of dairy and meat products can make it more difficult to get enough B2.

 It’s relatively unusual for vitamin B2 deficiency to occur on its own.
-Instead, it’s more likely to occur as the result of a depletion of all key B vitamins.
+Instead, it’s more likely to occur as the result of a lack of all key B vitamins.
 This can result in a variety of symptoms including…

 - Sore throat